ZEN-universe/ZEN-garden/docs/files/zen_garden_in_detail/additional_features.rst

 If the user sets the parameter ``min_load`` to anything other than zero, ZEN-garden will add a mixed-integer linear constraint that ensures that the output of a technology is above minimum load when turned on, otherwise it is zero.
-The constraints are described in :ref:`math_formulation.min_load_constraints`.
+The constraints are described in :ref:`mathematical_formulation.technology_on_off`.

 .. _additional_features.min_capacity_addition: